 After spending most of the day in the emergency department, we come home from the hospital.
-I stand at the top of the stairs feeling vertigo, holding my two year old's hand.
+I stand at the top of the stairs feeling vertigo, holding my two year old’s hand.
 I am scared to move.
-I yell out to my husband, "Moe??
-Too many rectangles!!"
+I yell out to my husband, “Moe??
+Too many rectangles!!”
 He helps me put the kids to bed.
 I tremble.
-I nurse Baby-G but worry about lifting her to place her her bed.
+I nurse Baby-G but worry about lifting her to place her into bed.
 I eat and head to bed very early.
 My husband wakes me up every two hours, as per hospital orders.

 I can see fine, no blurriness no headache.
 I can’t read a book because I get lost and read the same passages over and over.
 I can’t watch TV.
 Too much movement, dizzying.
 And even if it is slow and still everything looks too deep, like I am watching a 3D movie.
 Characters look like paper cut outs in a field 20 feet deep.
 Like I should be able to reach behind them into the screen.

 One of my blogging pals, @gingermommy (Tales of a Ranting Ginger), tracks down my phone number and calls to see how I’m doing.
 Her unexpected phone call confuses the heck out of me but is also very sweet.

 Husband stays home from work, tells me he doesn’t want me left alone, I try to spend time with my kids.
 It’s hard.
 The two year old, often when she talks I can’t understand her.
 This is normal.
 But right now my brain can’t parse it.
 It’s bewildering, terrifying.